 Unfortunately, you are going to have to pay for it if you want a high-performance electric skateboard.
 All the best boards easily cost over a grand — a hefty chunk of change, so it is worth considering how much you plan on using the board and how much utility it will give you if you are looking at the upper echelon of boards.

-Do you feel the need…for speed?
+Do you have a need for speed?
 This metric accounts for 25% of the final score for each skateboard and is based on both the measured top speed and acceleration.
 We measured how long it took for each board to complete a known distance, giving it sufficient room to build up to maximum speed before entering the course, and then calculated its top speed.
 We then averaged the results of multiple trials to determine final scores.

-Also earring an 8 out of 10 for this metric is the Skatebolt Breeze.
-This model topped out at 20.73 mph during our speed assessment, and we recorded an average acceleration time of 4.26 seconds.
+The Skatebolt Breeze II topped out at 20.73 mph during our speed assessment, and we recorded an average acceleration time of 4.26 seconds.

 During our speed assessment, we were impressed by the Backfire G2.
 This skateboard isn't the fastest at accelerating compared to the others — we recorded an average time of 4.69 seconds.
 However, during our top speed analysis, we were able to get this model up to 21.26 mph.